adamhammes/dufresne-eko-tmp/README.md

 - Docker

-If going with a local PHP installation, you'll need (mac-centric instructions to follow):
+If going with a local PHP installation, you'll need (Mac-centric instructions to follow):

 - Homebrew PHP